Saturday Afternoon in Porto Venere

 Church S. Pietro

 We walked through the Carugio o via G.Capellini, checking out the shops as we went.
 At the other end, we came out into the Piazza Spallanzani, the center of the early-roman establishment of the "castrum Vetus."
-The piazza is at present named after the biologist and naturalist L. Spallanzani (1729 - 1799), who spent a long time in Porto Venere in 1783.
+The piazza is at present named after the biologist and naturalist L. Spallanzani (1729 - 1799), who spent a long time in Portovenere in 1783.
 During his stay he carefully examined and furthered his studies on the formation of strata in the local territory.

+This is our first view of the Church S. Pietro.
+On this spot during pagan times was a temple to Venus Erycina.
+During the early years of Christianity the temple was converted into a Christian temple.
 The Genoese built the church of S. Pietro over the early Christian temple in 1256 to thank the inhabitants for their help in taking Lerici castle.

-In this photo you can see the castle, built by the Genoese
+In this photo you can see the castle, built by the Genoese in 1161.

 Here is another view of the Church S. Pietro.